MompiDevi/Gallery-app/README.md

-# cuddly-waffle
+# Gallery-app
-This is a project for Login Screen.
+This is a project for Gallery-app for IOS.
 Kindly download the project to get access to the project